soniapragalathan/Keystroke_Logger/README.md

-A keylogger is a type of software or hardware that records every keystroke made on a computer or mobile device.
-It captures the information typed on a keyboard, including text entered into forms, passwords, messages, and other sensitive data.
-Keyloggers can be used for both legitimate and malicious purposes.

-A keylogger is a program designed to record every keystroke made on a computer.
-Using the pynput library in Python, which allows for monitoring and controlling input devices, a keylogger can be implemented to capture keyboard inputs
+**KeyLogger**

+Keystroke logging is the process of recording (logging) the keys pressed on a keyboard (usually when the user is unaware).
+It is also known as keylogging or keyboard capturing.
+These programs are used for troubleshooting technical problems with computers and business networks.
+It can also be used to monitor network usages but more often than not it is used for malicious intents like stealing passwords.The program illustrates in designing a keylogger for windows using PyCharm